Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling 3.9 Comfortable, but the plush build can hold warmth during long sits.
+Cooling 3.9 Comfortable overall, though the plush build can hold warmth during long sits.

-Durability 4.4 Stayed supportive through lots of posture shifts; stable on the edge and arms.
+Durability 4.4 Stayed supportive through posture shifts and felt stable on the edge and arms.

-Cleaning 3.9 Generally easy to live with, but plush seats show snack life faster.
+Cleaning 3.9 Easy enough to live with, but plush seats show snack mess faster.

-Value 4.0 Priced for comfort; worth it if lounging is the priority.
+Value 4.0 Worth it when lounging comfort is the priority.

-Overall Score 4.2 The relax-first pick that still behaves like a daily sofa.
+Overall Score 4.2 The relax-first pick that still works as a daily sofa.

 The Evergreen Sofa